 - Schedule all of your events.
 Make sure you actually have time to go and enjoy your time.

-- Be cognizant of whether you are an introvert or an extrovert.
+- Be conscious of whether you are an introvert or an extrovert.
 This matters because you may find yourself drained of energy and not capable of keeping up with your other responsibilities.
-I myself am an introvert that has severe social anxieties and phobias.
-I can still be social because I am aware of my quirks and what is needed to maintain my social calendar and my work related responsibilities.
+I am an introvert that has severe social anxieties and phobias.
+I can still be social because I am aware of my quirks and what is needed to maintain my social calendar and work-related responsibilities.

 - You don’t have to ask everyone for their card.
 Talk to people and get to know what they do and their interest.
 You will get to know